duracell/podly_pure_podcasts/README.md

 - Open a podcast app & subscribe to the podly endpoint
   - For example, `http://localhost:5001/feed/1`
 - Select an episode & download
 - Wait patiently :).
-Transcription is the slowest part & takes about 1 minute per 15 minutes of podcast on an M3 macbook.
+Transcription is the slowest part & takes about 1 minute per 15 minutes of podcast on an M3 macbook, but only some seconds if using Groq.

 ## How To Run